We are currently trialling Click & Collect in across the UK with more coming soon. Find out below which stores are currently offering Click & Collect.

-If you’ve got the room for a more permanent table, but don’t want it swallowing up too much space when not in use, then drop-leaf tables or extending tables are also great options.
-Remaining in place as a permanent unit, the surface area of these tables can be expanded to seat more people when needed and left a smaller size when the kids are out, or your guests have gone home.
+If you’ve got the room for a more permanent table but don’t want it swallowing up too much space when not in use, then drop-leaf tables or extending tables are also great options.
+Remaining in place as a permanent unit, the surface area of these tables can be expanded to seat more people when needed and left to a smaller size when the kids are out, or your guests have gone home.